Police: Former coach at Arkansas junior high school accused in sex case involving students

 Pickett was a baseball coach at Sheridan Junior High School, Thomas said.
 The case involved three victims who were students, and the crimes are alleged to have occurred between May and the second week of August, the detective added.

-An online resume on LinkedIn for a Tyler Pickett listed him as being an assistant baseball coach at the school beginning in June 2015.

-A spokesman for the Sheridan School District said Thursday that Pickett was "no longer employed" there, though additional details weren't immediately available.
+A spokesman for the Sheridan School District said Thursday that Pickett was placed on administrative leave when the district first learned of the police investigation in September.
+He resigned from his position on Oct.
+26.

+"We are aware that Tyler Pickett, a former Sheridan School District teacher and coach, was arrested today after a three-month investigation by the Sheridan Police Department," spokesman Lauren Goins said in an emailed statement.
+"Upon learning of the allegations surrounding the employee, the district took immediate actions to ensure the safety of our students and worked closely with the appropriate local and state agencies with their investigations."

+Goins said the district would not comment further because the matter "involves a former employee of the district."

 ADVERTISEMENT